Azure/mirrorcat/README.md

 ### Using Redis

-Sometimes, you may want to enable some dynamicism into how MirrorCat behaves.
+Sometimes, you may want to introduce some dynamicism into how MirrorCat behaves.
 For example, you may want to have a website where users can declare a branch they've been working on in a lieutenant repository ready for the big time.
 [Redis is a great way to enable this](https://redis.io/).
 Just point MirrorCat at a Redis instance by passing it a Redis connection string.

 The expected schema of the Redis instance is to have [Sets](https://redis.io/commands/sadd) of mappings between branch/repository pairs separated by the rune ':'.